bhalsodkhushal/kite-swap/README.md

 # Swap Token + KiteAI

-Swap Token Dapp is a decentralized application (dApp) built on the Kite AI chain using React Vite, Tailwind CSS, and Ethers.js.
+Swap Token Dapp is a decentralized application (dApp) built on the Kite AI chain using React Vite, Tailwind CSS, Ethers.js and AppKit (Web3Modal).
 It allows users to swap between KITE (native token) and USDT (ERC‑20 token) in a fast, user-friendly interface.

 ## Features